0x5929/CMS-Corporate-Sanity/schemas/docs/rules.md

 ```

-2. Each Word of Title Must Be Capitalized, Just Like This Sentence :D.
+**2. Each Word of Title Must Be Capitalized, Just Like This Sentence :D.**

+**3. Indentation must be 2 spaces for all files**

 ---

 ## Exceptions:

-1. Anytime that there is two reoccuring key in both child and parent obj, when making decisions regarding naming conventions in `./SchemaStructure.md`, **Content** can be used as an alias.
-For example:
+**1. Anytime that there is two reoccuring key in both child and parent obj, when making decisions regarding naming conventions in `./SchemaStructure.md`, **Content** can be used as an alias.
+For example:**

-> screenshot-two.js
+> ROOT_DIR/schemas/home/screenshot-two.js

 ```Javascript